TaskForceDingo/Mission-Framework/README.md

     ["ACRE_PRC152", ["Leaders"]]
 ];
 ```

+The radios that can be assigned are:
+- `ACRE_PRC343` - Not programmed
+- `ACRE_PRC148`
+- `ACRE_PRC152`
+- `ACRE_PRC117F`
+- `ACRE_PRC77` - Not programmed
+- `ACRE_SEM52SL`
+- `ACRE_SEM70` - Not programmed

+> **NOTE**
+> The AN/PRC-343 is not included in the programming script since it does not have a display so it makes no difference what the channels are programmed to.
+>
+> The AN/PRC-77 and SEM 70 radios are not included in the channel assignment/radio programming scripts as they do not have channels that can be assigned the same way as the other radios.

 The assignment rules available are:
 - `"GroupName"` - Assign this radio to each member of the group. e.g. `"Alpha"`